aloisdeniel/aloisdeniel.github.io/_posts/2018-01-24-flutter-json-serialization.md

 ### 5°) Use it

-To deserialize you JSON from a json string, just use the `<Model>.fromJson(<json>)` method to instantiate you object from you decoded JSON.
+To deserialize you JSON from a json string, just use the `<Model>.fromJson(<json>)` constructor to instantiate you object from you decoded JSON.

 ```dart
 final json = JSON.decode('{ "firstname" : "John", "lastname" : "Doe", "company" : { "name": "Awesome Inc." } }');